-1. The ALJ did not err in requiring further evidence that the Complaint was properly served on Respondent.
+1. The ALJ did not err in requiring that, to establish proper service of the Complaint, CTP must provide evidence that what was delivered to Respondent was the Complaint.

 CTP argues principally that, in requiring further evidence that the Complaint was properly served, the ALJ ignored the provisions of 21 C.F.R. § 17.7(b) allowing proof of service by a "United States Postal Service or similar mail delivery service return receipt record reflecting receipt[.]"
-Notice of Appeal at 2; see also Appeal Br. at 8-17.
+Notice of Appeal at 2; see also Appeal Br. at 8-16.
 According to CTP, the UPS Proof of Delivery and UPS Delivery Notification it filed in this case "comply with the plain requirements" of that regulation.
 Notice of Appeal at 2.
 CTP notes specifically that the UPS Delivery Notification "states the name and address of the person on whom the delivery was made, the manner of service (UPS), and the date of service," as required by that regulation.
 Appeal Br. at 10.
 CTP argues that, contrary to what the ALJ found, section 17.7(b) does not require that CTP provide evidence of what was in the parcel delivered to Respondent.
-According to CTP, "there is a presumption of regularity that ministerial steps, such as putting a complaint in a UPS parcel, were taken in accordance with the requirements of the law."
-Notice of Appeal at 2; see also Appeal Br. at 11 (citing court cases).
+According to CTP, there is "a presumption of regularity that ministerial steps, such as putting a complaint in a UPS parcel, were taken in accordance with the requirements of the law."
+Notice of Appeal at 2-3; see also Appeal Br. at 11 (citing court cases).

 These arguments have no merit.
 It is true that section 17.7 does not expressly require that the proof of service state that what was served was the complaint.
 However, since the regulation is titled "Service of complaint" (emphasis added), it is implicit in the regulation that the proof of service must relate to the relevant complaint.
-As the ALJ found, neither of the UPS notices provided by CTP shows "that it was the complaint against the Respondent, and not . . . any other printed matter, that went into the envelope handled by the commercial courier."
-Order Dismissing Complaint at 2-3 (unnumbered).
+As the ALJ found, neither of the UPS notices provided by CTP shows that the parcel shipped to Respondent contained the Complaint and not "any other printed or non-printed matter handled by the commercial courier" or nothing at all.
+Order of Dismissal at 7.
 As the ALJ pointed out, once the content of what was in the package was questioned, multiple options existed to establish that the service was of the complaint in this matter, as required by the regulation.
 While the ALJ might have inferred that from the UPS notices filed by CTP, nothing in the regulations required him to draw that inference or precluded him from seeking more evidence to support it before cutting off statutory rights to a hearing.